FlipperMCE/flippermce.github.io/docs/getting_started.md

 #### Case

-To get the official case for FlipperMCE, please head over to [Printables](https://printables.com)
+To get the official case for FlipperMCE, please head over to the [PCB repository](https://github.com/FlipperMCE/pcb/tree/main/case).

 #### Assembly